deislabs/yo-wasm/README.md

 _NOTE: `release.yml` watches the `main` branch.
 If your repository uses the name `master` then you must change this in the workflow file._

+_NOTE: during testing we sometimes see that GitHub workflows do not run on the initial commit, or if you tag the initial commit.
+You may need to push a change to `main` before the workflows will run._

 ## Code of Conduct

 This project has adopted the [Microsoft Open Source Code of